-Mr. Aitken is President and Chief Executive Officer of the Company.
-Prior to his appointment in May 2004, Mr. Aitken was President and Chief Operating Officer of the Company from September 2003 and prior to that he was Senior Vice President, Asia Pacific of the Company (based in New Zealand).
+Mr. Aitken is a corporate director.
+He was President & CEO of the Company from May 2004 until his retirement on December 31, 2012.
+Prior to this, Mr. Aitken was President & Chief Operating Officer of the Company from September 2003 and prior to that he was Senior Vice President, Asia Pacific of the Company (based in New Zealand).
 He has also held the position of Vice President, Corporate Development (based in Vancouver).
-He has been an employee of the Company and its predecessor methanol companies for about 21 years.
-Prior to joining the Company, Mr. Aitken was Executive Director of Cape Horn Methanol (now Methanex Chile) in Santiago.
+He was an employee of the Company and its predecessor methanol companies for approximately 22 years.
+Prior to joining the Company, Mr. Aitken worked in various executive roles for Fletcher Challenge Ltd. in New Zealand.